RocketCommunicationsInc/Front-End-Developer-Take-Home-Challenge/client/README.md

  The `Navbar` component has a simple clock, app-name, app-username, and app-domain

  The `Alerts` component shows the Total Alerts and a table of all the data with alerts.
-Each alert has an Alert Message, Contact Name,Contact Time, and Show Details button.
-The Show Details button will open a modal and show more details regarding the alert.
+Each alert has an Alert Message, Contact Name, Contact Time, and Show Details button.
+The Show Details button will open a modal and show more details regarding the alert such as Contact Details and Contact Satellite.
+The state is tracking when the modal is open and closed.

+ `Select Box` for the severity levels I created a dropdown select box to choose one of three options `Critical`, `Serious`, and `Caution`.

+ When alerts are acknowledged by a checkbox the corresponding alert row will turn green and the Unack' Alerts will update.
+Once acknowledged the alert the checkbox is disabled.
+The state is tracking the checked box and the 'selected' key.
+The selected key will become true if the checkbox is ticked and it will remain true as the controller for being acknowledged.